 Remember to not buy stuff you already have in the pantry (unless they need replacing) and also add the usual essential non-food items such as toilet paper and batteries.

-Create a shopping routine
+Create a food shopping routine

 Shopping at the same store and on the same day and times makes for less organizing and less thinking about it.
 Less of a chore.
 If you are an online shopper then create your orders on the same day and time so you have a good routine.